SimonBiggs/scriptedforms/README.md

 The same is true for clauses which seek to exclude liability for consequential loss.

-A significant justifiable fear within the Medical Physics community is that should code be shared the author of the code may be liable for negligence.
-As such specifically addressing negligence within the aditional terms is a must if this code base will become a seed to create a Medical Physics open source community in Australia.

 The AGPL-3.0+ does not explicitly mention negligence anywhere within its license text.
 The Apache-2.0 does.
 The AGPL-3.0+ in Section 7 does define allowable additional terms.
 The negligence clauses within the Apache-2.0 do however fall under allowable additional terms so they therefore are included.

+There are also other desirable features of the Apache-2.0 license such as contribution, trademark, and warranty requirements.
+These were also included.

-### A note about license requirements
+### A note about the code sharing license requirement

-If you only ever use this code internally within your company to create GUIs the only people who need to have access to the source code are those users whome you distribute the program to.
-Therefore you do not need to share your code outside of your company if you only use this package internally.
+If you only ever use this code internally within your company to create GUIs the only people who need to have access to the source code are those users whom you distribute the program to.
+Therefore you do not need to share your code outside of your company if your only users are within your company.